 Covid-19 first arrived at our shore on 25-Jan-2020 and it has been raging on for the last 18 months.
 In Malaysia, more than 1.1 Million people have contracted the disease with over 10,000 deaths recorded.

-The government has imposed multiple lockdowns to combat the virus but the results have been unimpressive at best.
+The government has imposed rolling lockdowns to combat the virus but the results have been unimpressive at best.
 Daily cases continue to spike without showing any signs of slowing down.

 The lockdowns may have been necessary but they come with a heavy price.
 Its effectiveness has been questioned since some industries are allowed to carry on while others deemed less essential, cannot operate.

-It seems that the lockdowns have not achieved its objective to prevent transmission in Malaysia.
-Instead, the consequences on the welfare and wellbeing of people have been very severe.
+It seems that the multiple lockdowns have not achieved its objective to prevent transmission in Malaysia.
+Instead, the consequences on the welfare and well being of people have been very severe.

 Since early Jun, we have lost our freedom of movement, again.
 Sports and physical activities are general prohibited.
 Education, from kindergarten to university, has been severely affected.
 Shopping malls and shops are closed.
 Restaurants cannot accept dine-ins.
 Many have been denied to earn a livelihood.
 Everyone is poorer.

 Families have broken down under enormous pressure to survive.
 Mental health is affected and everyone is feeling the stress.
-Domestic strain and violence are likely to be on the rise.
+Domestic violence and divorce rate are on the rise.
 Tragically, we have even started reading news about suicides.
+Spirits are crushed and humanity challenged.
 Lives are in despair.
-Spirits are crushed and humanity challenged.

-Seven months in year 2021 have now passed.
-The pandemic is still very much alive and kicking.
+Seven months into the year and the pandemic is still very much alive and kicking.
 Positive cases are still increasing daily.
 There is no light at the end of the tunnel yet.
 Someone commented the other day that we can basically write off the remainder of the year.